SERVIR-Amazonia/suriname-training/intro-sar/sar-gee.md

 <img align="center" src="../images/intro-sar/20.png"  vspace="10" width="700">

 How do we interpret the colors?
-Let's assume we are working with an index such as NBR, TCW, or NDVI where high values indicate more vegetation and low values indicate less vegetation.
-First, let's consider an area with no colors -- an area that is black, white or some grey tone in between.
-If an area is some shade of black to white, it means that the trajectory of spectral values is stable across the years.
+First, let's consider an area with no colors - an area that is black, white or some grey tone in between.
+If an area is some shade of black to white, it means that the trajectory of backscatter values is stable across the years.
 In the schematic below, the black horizontal lines are three different pixel trajectories, all perfectly flat (i.e. stable across time):

 <img align="center" src="../images/intro-sar/21.png"  vspace="10" width="700">

-If we have a disturbance between the Green and Blue years, that means the index will be high in both Red and Green colors, but low in blue.
+If we have a change between the Green and Blue years, that means the backscatter will be high in both Red and Green colors, but low in blue.
 Following additive color theory (see [https://en.wikipedia.org/wiki/Additive_color](https://en.wikipedia.org/wiki/Additive_color)), this would result in a yellow color.

 <img align="center" src="../images/intro-sar/22.png"  vspace="10" width="700">

-If, on the other hand, the disturbance occurred before the green year and did not see much recovery by the blue year, we would have high values mostly in red.
+If, on the other hand, the change occurred before the green year and did not see much signal recovery by the blue year, we would have high values mostly in red.

 <img align="center" src="../images/intro-sar/23.png"  vspace="10" width="700">